kean/articles/2017-01-16-lets-build-uistackview.markdown

 That's a lot of constraints compared to the previous configurations!
 Let's figure out what's going on here.

-Stack views adds a new auxiliary `_UILayoutSpacer` view to which it pins all of the arranged views with **UISV-spanning-boundary** constraints.
+The stack view added a new auxiliary `_UILayoutSpacer` view to which it pins all of the arranged views with **UISV-spanning-boundary** constraints.
 Notice that all `.bottom` constraints use `.greaterThanOrEqual` relation.

 Spacer's height is bounded by **UISV-spanning-fit** constraint to disambiguate its height.
 The height of the arranged views also gets disambiguated automatically by stack view for you (**UISV-ambiguity-suppression** constraints).

 Interestingly vertical **UISV-canvas-connection** constraints pin different views to the canvas this time.
 The first arranged view gets pinned to the top, while the spacer (`_UILayoutSpacer`) gets pinned to the bottom.

 Now why is that so complicated?
 Why is layout spacer necessary and is it necessary at all?
-Couldn't we just pin all the arranged views to the stack view itself?
+Couldn't you just pin all the arranged views to the stack view itself?
 I think that it might be excessive, but I might be missing something.
 If you have an idea why it's implemented this way please [share it in the comments](#comment-section).